Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 • Stage D: End-stage disease.

 Patients diagnosed at very early or early stages may achieve curative outcomes through surgical resection, ablation or liver transplantation.
-For those with intermediate and advanced stages, treatment is usually palliative and may include:
+However, for those with liver cancer at the intermediate and advanced-stage liver cancer, treatment is usually palliative and may include:

 • Immunotherapy

-Treatment decisions are typically made by a multidisciplinary team, involving specialists in radiology, hepatobiliary surgery, hepatology, clinical oncology and pathology.
+Treatment decisions are typically made through multidisciplinary team discussions, involving specialists in radiology, hepatobiliary surgery, hepatology, clinical oncology and pathology.

 How to Prevent Liver Cancer

-Reducing the risk of liver cancer requires proactive lifestyle management, including:
+Reducing the risk of liver cancer requires proactive lifestyle changes and medical management, including:

 • Maintaining a healthy weight